-WASHINGTON — FEMA announced that federal emergency aid has been made available for the state of Louisiana to supplement the state, tribes and local recovery efforts in the areas affected by the Coronavirus Disease 2019 (COVID-19) pandemic beginning on January 20, 2020, and continuing.
+WASHINGTON – FEMA announced that federal disaster assistance has been made available to the state of Louisiana to supplement state, tribal and local recovery efforts in the areas affected by Hurricane Laura from Aug.
+22 to Aug.
+27, 2020.

-George A. Robinson has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
-Additional designations may be made at a later date if requested by the state and warranted by the results of further assessments.
+John E. Long has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
+Designations may be made at a later date if warranted by the results of damage assessments.

 Individuals and business owners who sustained losses in the designated area can begin applying for assistance by registering online at www.DisasterAssistance.gov or by calling 1-800-621- 3362 or 1-800-462-7585 TTY.